What is Benchmarking?

-Benchmarking is the continual process of continuously comparing your business to others to measure and improve your performance.
+Benchmarking is a process of comparing your business periodically with other competitors to enhance performance indicators.
 It is used in management accounting to evaluate a business or find areas for improvement.

 What are the four types of benchmarking?